pkmn/stats/README.md

 will probably need to increase Node's heap size using `--max-old-space-size` and/or tweak the applications `--batchSize` and `--workingSetSize`.

+As outlined in the [design document][6], 'checkpoints' are periodically written during processing, allowing for incremental processing and for resilience in the face of crashes or restarts. `--checkpoints=path/to/checkpoints` can be used to specify where the checkpoints files should be written (or where the checkpoints from a previous run were written to, in the case of when you want a restart to restore from past progress).

+#### Tier Updates

 A Tier Update report based on past usage reports can also be produced:

     $ ./updates path/to/month1 <path/to/month2> <path/to/month3>